CORPORATE GOVERNANCE PRACTICE

 Board of Directors

 The Board believes that the balance between Executive and Non-Executive Directors is reasonable and adequate to provide sufficient checks and balances that safeguard the interests of shareholders and the Group.
 The Non-Executive Directors provide the Group with diverse expertise and experience.
 Their views and participation in Board and committee meetings bring independent judgement and advice on issues relating to the Group’s strategies, performance, conflicts of interest and management process, ensuring that the interests of all shareholders are taken into account.
-Two of the Independent Non-Executive Directors possess the appropriate professional accounting qualifications or related financial management expertise as required under the Listing Rules.
+Following the re-designation of Danila Kotlyarov from a Non-Executive Director to an Executive Director and the appointment of Dmitry Dobryak as Independent Non-Executive Director in March 2022, one Executive Director and two Independent Non-Executive Directors possess the appropriate professional accounting qualifications or related financial management expertise as required under the Listing Rules.

 The Group provides briefings and other training to develop and refresh the directors’ knowledge and skills.
 The Group, together with its legal counsel and external auditors, continuously update directors on the latest developments regarding the Listing Rules and other applicable regulatory requirements, to ensure compliance and enhance their awareness of good corporate governance practices.